- Search The Registry

 He later performed in Canada, Mexico, South America, and England.
 He became the first Black cowboy movie star.
 Had he not been banned from competing with white rodeo contestants, Pickett might have become one of the greatest record-setters in his sport.
-He was often identified as a Cherokee or an ethnic background other than Black to be allowed to compete.
+He was often identified as a Cherokee or of an ethnic background other than Black to be allowed to compete.
 Bill Pickett died in 1932 after he was kicked in the head by a horse.

 Humorist Will Rogers announced the funeral of his friend on his radio show.
 His grave is on what is left of the 101 Ranch near Ponca City, Oklahoma.